 Dream Valley used to be just like Mordor.Hear me out on this one.
 The current, Sugar Bowl niceness of Dream Valley is actually a relatively recent change made by the ponies, themselves.
 Predating that, the various evil overlords, demons, and other borderline Eldritch Abomination monstrousities were in complete control.
 In fact, them and their empires were the population.
 The primary source of sports and reaction were constant wars of Evil Versus Evil.
 They usually held them on Tuesdays.
 So this is why the ponies have to deal with so many villains all the time.

-Taking the above a little further: Ponyland is Mordor!According to Hydia, the matiarch of the witches of gloom mountain, the sugary-sweet goodness that is modern Ponyland is a fairly recent development brought on by the ponies.
+Taking the above a little further: Ponyland is Mordor!According to Hydia, the matiarch of the witches of the Volcano of Gloom, the sugary-sweet goodness that is modern Ponyland is a fairly recent development brought on by the ponies.
 Given how many Eldritch Abominations and other horrors hide under the surface, that makes perfect sense.
 The setting used to be a place where evil overlords ruled the land for centuries.
 Thus, we can conclude that Dream Valley was built over the site of ruined Mordor.
 The ponies migrated from wherever they lived originally, needed a plot of land to call their own, bought Mordor cheap from the Gondorians, and settled.
 I defy anyone to come up with a better explanation.

 Megan is at fault for all the evil roaming Ponyland, but not intentionally.Each time she or one of the ponies passes through the dimensional rift between present day Earth and Ponyland, it allows dark creatures to cross into Ponyland.
 Nice Job Breaking It, Hero.

 - So where did Tirac come from?
 Firefly only crossed the rift for help to stop him.